 Activity and Trick

 Spend time bonding with your Parrot whilst keeping them active and stimulated.
-Teach them some cool tricks with a Basketball Set or Roller Skates.
-Or to identify colours, shapes and numbers with the highly popular Teacher Toy.
+Teach them to identify colours, shapes and numbers with the highly popular Teacher Toy.

 A great place to start is with a toy pack.
 These great value packs can work out at better than half price compared to ordering each toy separately, and usually offer a variety of toy types for you to try your Grey with.